kubernetes/test-infra/robots/coverage/docs/design.md

 ## Covbot
 As mentioned in the presubmit workflow section, covbot is the short name for the robot github account used to report code coverage change results.
-It can be created as a regular github account - it does not need to be named covbot as that name is already taken on Github.
+It can be created as a regular github account - it does not need to be named covbot as that name is already taken on GitHub.
 It only need a comment access to the repo it need to be run on.
 If the repo is private, it also need read access.

 After the robot account is created, download the github token and supply the path to the token file to code coverage binary, as the value for parameter "github-token"

 # Usage with container based CI/CD system
-We pack the test coverage feature in a container, that is triggered to run by a CI/CD system such as [prow](https://github.com/kubernetes/test-infra/tree/master/prow), in response to Github events such as pulls and merges.
+We pack the test coverage feature in a container, that is triggered to run by a CI/CD system such as [prow](https://github.com/kubernetes/test-infra/tree/master/prow), in response to GitHub events such as pulls and merges.

 Here is [an example of a dockerfile](https://github.com/kubernetes/test-infra/blob/a1e910ae6811a1821ad98fa28e6fad03972a8c20/coverage/Dockerfile) using [Docker](https://www.docker.com/).
 Here is [an example of a Makefile](https://github.com/kubernetes/test-infra/blob/a1e910ae6811a1821ad98fa28e6fad03972a8c20/coverage/Makefile) that builds and pushes the docker image on [Google Container Registry](https://cloud.google.com/container-registry/).